atomicwhale/obol-guides/charon_local-docker.md

       #- 5054:5054 # Metrics
 ```

-### 3. Configure Charon to use the required docker network
+### 3. Configure Charon to use additional docker network
-(This followin step use ETH-docker as an example, please use the correct docker network name if you are running Rocketpool Smartnode or other packages)
+(This following step use ETH-docker `eth-docker_default` as example, please adjust if you are running Rocketpool Smartnode or other packages)
 1. Modify `charon` section in `docker-compose.override.yml` file
 (`nano docker-compose.override.yml`)
 Uncomment line `charon` under the service section, and add additional network configureation here.